-To be honest, we are shocked about the Thunder VPN modus operandi.
+To be honest even we were shocked by the results of our Thunder VPN Review.
 Yes, it is true that people generally accept slightly lower standards for free services.
 We think free services should always be taken up with a hefty dose of skepticism, but that is a rant for another day.

 There are simply too many unknowns and grey areas about Thunder VPN to make this a recommendable service.
 In other cases, perhaps, but where your security, privacy and anonymity is concerned on the Internet, no.